Student Focused - Integrity - Compassion - Serve - Growth

 Congress recognized that children with disabilities have special needs and passed what is now called the Individuals with Disabilities Education Act (IDEA).
 That law provides that children with disabilities must receive a free appropriate public education (FAPE) in the least restrictive environment (LRE).
 The Missouri State Plan for Special Education contains all regulations that must be followed by all public school districts and other responsible agencies in the provision of special education services.

 The Marshfield R-I School District has set high standards and expectations for all children attending our schools.
-The district is working to:
+The district works to:

 These high expectations have been set for all children, including those with disabilities.
-The district needs your assistance and involvement in reaching these goals for your child.
-As the parent of a child with a disability, you will participate in many meetings, working alongside school personnel in planning the special education services and supports that your child needs.
+The district needs your assistance and involvement in achieving these goals for your child.
+As the parent of a child with a disability, you will participate in many meetings, working alongside school personnel in planning the special education services and support that your child needs.